 We now focus on the mathematical aspects of the recruitment process.
 We start with an initial criminal network formed solely by the kingpin.
-The network evolves recursively so that at time t it contains a set $\mathcal{C}(t)$ of criminals, including the kingpin.
-Of these, the subset $\mathcal{S}(t)$ denotes street criminals, those without any underlings.
-We also introduce the metric $\operatorname{dist}(j;t)$ to denote the distance separating criminal j from street activity and defined as the minimum number of links between criminal j and any other street criminal in the hierarchy beneath it.
-At every time step increment, from t to t+1, we add k new recruits to the network according to a preferential attachment mechanism.
+The network evolves recursively so that at time t it contains a set C(t) of criminals, including the kingpin.
+Of these, the subset S(t) denotes street criminals, those without any underlings.
+We also introduce the metric $\sigma(i;t)$ to denote the distance separating criminal i from street activity and defined as the minimum number of links between criminal j and any other street criminal in the hierarchy beneath it.
+At every time step increment, from t to t + 1, we add k new recruits to the network according to a preferential attachment mechanism.
 Every node j is assigned a weight w(j;t) to quantify the relative likelihood that it will link a new criminal underling.
-Since, as discussed above, a plausible assumption is that street criminals are the most likely to recruit new criminals into the organization, we let w(j;t) be inversely proportional to the distance between j and $\mathcal{S}(t)$ so that

-Parameter Description

-t Time

-k Recruitment index - number of new

-criminals added to the network at

-each time step

-a Node weight parameter in $w(j;t)$.

-n Number of criminals on network at

-time $t, n = kt + 1$
+Since, as discussed above, a plausible assumption is that street criminals are the most likely to recruit new criminals into the organization, we let w(j;t) be inversely proportional to the distance between j and S(t) so that where a is a parameter, which we set to a = 1 for simplicity.
+With these choices, w(j;t) embodies the proximity of criminal j to visible street-level activity on a scale from zero to 1, with 1 being the closest possible.
+If criminal j is a street criminal, then $\sigma(j;t) = 0$ and w(j;t) = 1/a = 1, the maximum possible value.
+On the other hand, as the network keeps growing, higherlevel nodes can become progressively detached from street activity, so that in principle $\sigma(j;t) \to \infty$ and $w(j;t) \to 0$ .
+Note that the choice $a \to \infty$ leads to a uniform weight w(j;t)for all criminals.
+In this case, the recruitment process can be described as the growth of a recursive tree [26,27].
+On the other extreme, the choice $a \rightarrow 0$ would restrict the recruitment process exclusively to street criminals, barring higher ranking criminals from adding subordinates.
+Our decision to use a finite, nonzero value a = 1 ensures that recruitment is not exclusive to S(t).